furkanalptokac/adoptation/README.md

 DB=
 ```

-If you want start with Docker, you have to change proxy value `localhost` to `server` in `package.json` inside client folder first.
+If you want to start with Docker, you have to change proxy value `localhost` to `server` in `package.json` inside client folder first.
 Because, server is not running under `localhost` on Docker.
 If you want to start on AWS, you have to set proxy value to server's Public IPv4 address.

 ```json
 "proxy": "http://server:5000/"